 Once the whole poster has been filled in, it’s time to take some distance to study the picture on the poster: the connections, points for development and strength, priorities and voids.
 To extrapolate what this picture means for the near future, with a view to the mission and greater goal.
 All the groups present their stories, insights and conclusions to each other.
 The compass is created in consultation.

 We stand on the edge of transformation to a more natural world.
-The mission of the maker of lifemaps is to find answers to the question: take care of yourself, others, the place, the earth.
-How do I do that?
-Taking care of all four at every step?
+The mission of the maker of lifemaps is to find practical answers to the question: how do I care for self, others, places and the planet?
+How do I take care of all four at every step?
 The wish is that each and every participant will find their own place and inner guide in the global field of tension.